rebsonoliveira/sql-server/samples/manage/azure-sql-db-managed-instance/automation-functions/README.md

 ### Note

 In step 3. use `Get publish profile` to get user name and password.
-If you are using PowerShell to upload package, you will need to escape character `$` wherever it appears in user name or password.
+If you are using PowerShell to upload package, put user name and password under single quotes as with double quotes character `$` has special meaning.

 <a name=run-this-sample></a>